Liodeus/Good-Cloud-Practice/README.md

-# GCP_Security_Check
+# Good Cloud Practice (GCP)

-GCP_Security_Check is a Python script, which scan and report your non compliance.
+Good Cloud Practice (GCP) is a Python script, which scan and report your non compliance.

 ## Installation
 To do

 ## Usage
 To do

 ## Contributing